arianesoldatelli/Estudo-de-caso-sobre-a-qualidade-de-vinhos-usando-Python/README.md

-English: Use of Python to investigate a dataset on physicochemical properties and quality ratings of white and red wine samples, going through the entire data analysis process.
+ENGLISH: Use of Python to investigate a dataset on physicochemical properties and quality ratings of white and red wine samples, going through the entire data analysis process.

 Along the way, new ways of manipulating data with Pandas and NumPy were explored, as well as visualization tools such as Matplotlib.